KevinEppacher/KevinEppacher.github.io/src/portfolio.md

 ### Description
 A **PyTorch-based Model Predictive Control (MPC)** framework developed as part of a **university optimization lab**, demonstrating how numerical optimization can be applied to control and planning problems in robotics.
-Unlike the earlier CasADi-based MPC, this version leverages **PyTorch autograd and optimizers (Adam/LBFGS)** directly — without relying on external NLP solvers — to teach students how to *formulate and solve control problems from first principles*.
+Unlike the earlier CasADi-based MPC, this version leverages **PyTorch autograd and optimizers (Adam/LBFGS)** directly, without relying on external NLP solvers, to teach students how to *formulate and solve control problems from first principles*.

 Developed as a **commissioned project**, the lab provides a complete **ROS 2 Jazzy package (`mpc_local_planner`)** that serves as both a tutorial and a working local planner.
 It includes comprehensive documentation explaining: